tronprotocol/wallet-cli/README.md

 Set TRC20 contract address and shielded contract address.
 Please execute this command before you perform all the following operations related to the shielded transaction of TRC20 token except `ScanShieldedTRC20NoteByIvk` and `ScanShieldedTRC20NoteByOvk`.

 When you execute this command, the `Scaling Factor` will be shown.
-The `Scaling Factor` is set in the shileded contract.
+The `Scaling Factor` is set in the shielded contract.

 TRC20ContractAddress
 > TRC20 contract address